 find: ‘/opt/opsview/coreutils//var/backups/sw-migration/etc’: Permission denied

-errors, continue to the next step.
-If you do not see any such errors, examine the /opt/opsview/coreutils/var/log/opsview_cronjobs.log
+If you see Permission denied errors, continue to the next step.
+If you do not see any such errors, examine the /opt/opsview/coreutils/var/log/opsview_cronjobs.log file for other errors and contact support.

 - Fix the permissions using